THE GRADUATE SCHOOL AND UNIVERSITY CENTER

 2. To approve specific programs and curricula leading to the doctoral degree.
 To consider any other matter pertaining to academic issues in the doctoral program, and make recommendations to the CUNY Board.

-Two students are elected each year to the Doctoral Students’ Council.
-The Doctoral Students’ Council assists and orients students in all matters within The Graduate Center.
+Two students are elected each year to the Doctoral and Graduate Students' Council.
+The Doctoral and Graduate Students' Council assists and orients students in all matters within The Graduate Center.
 Some specific activities of this council are:

 1. Distribute money to the various programs and chartered student organizations.